Hello and welcome to the podcast of the Road Seaters episode 1258 for Tuesday the 23rd of September 2025.

 Yeah.

-And what's more, the the words of the media just don't have the same effect on them that they had back in 2016 when they were at all at war with him.
+And what's more, the words of the media just don't have the same effect on them that they had back in 2016 when they were at all at war with him.

-It's like for my friends everything, for my enemies the law.
+It's like, for my friends, everything, for my enemies, the law.

-And it's always frustrating because then he goes on to kill another innocent person, and then I I'm always frustrated, like, well, this hero is an idiot then.
+And it's always frustrating because then he goes on to kill another innocent person.

-He's just r resulted in killing someone.
+He's just resulted in killing someone.

 You don't, you know, relent when you've got the ability to stop someone who wishes you and other innocent people harm.

-Never interrupt your enemy when they're making a mistake.
+You never interrupt your enemy when they're making a mistake.

 They're not actively going out and killing people, but they're releasing people that do.

-Uh, you know, maybe not killing people, but beating people up and stealing and all sorts of horrible things.
+You know, maybe not killing people, but beating people up and stealing and all sorts of horrible things.

-Um why would you then relent?
+So why would you then relent?

 It doesn't make any sense.